adrienlemeur/maketube/README.md

 ```

-### vcf2metrics
+#### vcf2metrics

 vcf2metrics.py compares a sample vcf to the reference VCF built by maketube using the backtrack partition.
-It can also compare a test VCF to a reference VCF.
+It can also compare a test VCF to a reference VCF without backtracking.

 Usage :
 ```